sjoerdteunisse/DynamicMCP/README.md

 # DynamicMCP Server
-Dynamic Model Context Protocol API
+Dynamic Model Context Protocol API, add tools on the fly and expose them at any time to your MCP clients.